Direct Variation vs. Inverse Variation

 • Identification Strategy: Recognize the form of the equation to determine if it represents direct or inverse variation.

-• Substitution Method: Use given values to find the constant $$k$$ and then apply it to find unknown values.
+• Substitution Method: Use given values to find the constant and then apply it to find unknown values.

 • Graphical Interpretation: Plot points to visually confirm the type of variation (straight line for direct, hyperbola for inverse).